-When I was new to NVC and first experienced empathy, I was in awe.
-How could someone know so deeply what I was feeling?
+When I was new to Nonviolent Communication (NVC) and first experienced empathy, I was awed.
+How could someone understand so deeply what I was experiencing?
 Empathy was so simple and powerful it seemed like magic — or at least telepathy.

-As magical, it also seemed beyond my understanding.
-I recall thinking one day after a training, “I don’t think I’ll ever know what I’m feeling and needing!”
+However, because it seemed magical, that meant it was beyond my comprehension.
+I recall thinking after one workshop I attended, “I don’t think I’ll ever know what I’m feeling and needing!”

-Today, as a CNVC Certified Trainer, I am grateful to see this “magic” at work daily for individuals, groups, and organizations.
-Yet while still powerful, empathy is no longer a mystery.
-I “cracked the code” and want to share with you some precepts (based on the consciousness of mindset of NVC) and some basic steps (based on what I call the “semantics of empathy”) that can help make empathy guessing like second nature.
+Yet while still powerful, empathy is no longer a mystery — I “cracked the code” and want to share with you some precepts (based on the consciousness and mindset of NVC) and some basic steps (based on what I call the “semantics of empathy”) that can help make empathy guessing second nature.

-NVC is about bringing our focus towards what we want to experience (what will make life more wonderful, as Marshall would put it).
-This is very different from what we usually get with judgments or blame—a focus on what’s wrong or what we don’t want.
+NVC is about placing our focus on what we want to experience (what will make life more wonderful, as the founder, Marshall Rosenberg put it).
+This is very different from what we usually get with judgments or blame, which is a focus on what’s wrong or what we don’t want.

-If someone says, for example, “You never listen to me!” they probably have a need to be heard.
-If they say, “You’re so pig headed and stubborn,” they’re probably wanting openness, flexibility and mutuality.
+For example, if someone says, “You never listen to me!” they probably have a need to be heard.
+If they say, “You’re so pig-headed and stubborn,” they’re probably wanting openness, flexibility, and mutuality.
 If you tell yourself, “I never follow through on things!” you may desire integrity for your words and actions or completion and effectiveness (what “following through” might give you).

-In each case, the empathy guess is the opposite of the judgment — it’s the positive form of a negative assessment regarding what’s “wrong” or “lacking.”
-The next time someone is complaining or critical, see if you can listen with your “NVC ears” for what they are wanting — this will help you guess their feelings and needs.
+In each case, the empathy guess is the opposite of the judgment — it’s the positive form of a negative assessment regarding what is “wrong” or “lacking.”
+The next time someone is complaining or critical, see if you can listen with your “empathy ears” for what they are wanting — this will help you guess their feelings and needs.

-Another key concept in NVC that helps de-mystify empathy guessing is that needs are universal and so, by definition, abstract.
-Look at any word on the needs list — love, support, interdependence, choice, rest, etc— none of these you can pick up in your hands or hold.
-They are all experiences and—in terms of grammar, are abstract nouns.
+Another concept that helps to de-mystify empathy guessing is that needs are universal and so, by definition, abstract.
+Look at any word on the needs list — love, support, interdependence, choice, rest, etc. — none of these can you pick up in your hands or hold.
+They are all experiences and, in terms of grammar, are abstract nouns.
 Judgments, thoughts, and evaluations are descriptive and so are in the form of adverbs and adjectives (modifiers).

 Applying these Principles

-Let’s see this in action.
-Say someone says, “He’s needy and dependent.”
+Let’s see what this might look like in action.
+For instance, someone says, “He’s needy and dependent.”
 What would be the opposite, positive assessment?
-Probably that the person is “self-sufficient, independent, autonomous, resourceful or responsible.”
-If we make these characteristics abstract, we have needs: self-sufficiency, independence, autonomy, resourcefulness and responsibility.
+Probably that the person is self-sufficient, independent, autonomous, resourceful, or responsible.
+If we make these characteristics abstract, we come up with needs: self-sufficiency, independence, autonomy, resourcefulness, and responsibility.

-Some judgments have little real meaning—for example, “You’re a jerk” or “That’s cool!”
-Words of this kind—that have a high level of moral judgment—are more expressions of intensity of feeling than the needs at play.
-Often, they come along with content words that do have needs in them.
+Some judgments have very little actual meaning.
+For example, “you’re a jerk,” or, “that’s cool!”
+Words of this kind have a high level of moral judgment and are more expressions of intensity of feeling than the needs that are at play.
+Often, though, they come along with content words that do have needs in them.

 For example, if someone says, “You’re impossible,” they might give next a more specific complaint (or imply in context): “You never take responsibility for your actions!”
-You might then empathy guess: “It sounds like you’re really frustrated and impatient—and wanting responsibility and awareness?”
-“Impossible” in this content could also be expressing exhaustion, and a desire for simplicity, flow and ease — or hope about change — in the relationship
+You might then empathically guess, “It sounds like you’re really frustrated and impatient—and wanting responsibility and awareness?”
+“Impossible” in this content could also be expressing exhaustion, and a desire for simplicity, flow and ease — or hope about change — in the relationship.

-Hoping these tips help you demystify empathy guessing and more easily share the “magic” of empathy with all those you meet!
-Remember in practicing a semantic-based form of empathy guessing (as always true in communication) that context is key.
-Also regardless of the words you use, what really matters in listening to others is your intention— bringing your heart, as well as your head, into how you understand and connect with others.
+I hope that these tips help you to demystify empathy guessing and more easily share the “magic” of empathy with all those you meet!
+Remember that in practicing this semantic-based form of empathy guessing — as in all communication — context is key.
+Regardless of the words you use, what really matters in your intention to listen to others — bringing your heart, as well as your head, into how you understand and connect with others.